Lowe’s disappoints on 4Q sales, full-year outlook

-NEW YORK (AP) — Lowe’s Cos. delivered weaker-than-expected sales for its fiscal fourth quarter and offered an annual forecast that came below Wall Street expectations.
+NEW YORK (AP) — Lowe’s Cos. on Wednesday reported weaker-than-expected sales for its fiscal fourth quarter and offered an annual forecast that came below Wall Street expectations.

-The report, issued Wednesday, sent shares down in midday trading while the broader markets rose.
+During a call with analysts, Lowe’s CEO Marvin Ellison blamed the sales shortfall on the timing of its marketing campaign that didn’t align with the compressed holiday season.
+It’s e-commerce website is also under major renovation.
+But Lowe’s said that it’s relaunching its website this spring and said that it is working to update the stores with better signage and other merchandising changes.

+Shares in the company based in Mooresville, North Carolina, closed down more than 4% on Wednesday.

-The announcement comes a day after strong results from rival Home Depot, which reported better-than-expected quarterly profits and sales.
-It also reported robust comparable-store sales.
+The report comes a day after strong results from rival Home Depot, which reported better-than-expected quarterly profits and sales.

-The contrasting quarterly performances highlights the increasing competition between Home Depot and Lowe’s, which is in the process of an overhaul under its CEO Marvin Ellison.
+The contrasting quarterly performances highlights the increasing competition between Home Depot and Lowe’s, which is in the process of an overhaul under Ellison.

-Ellison, a one-time Home Depot executive who took the top job at Lowe’s in mid 2018, is trying to reshape the culture at Lowe’s, which had been a distant second to Home Depot in the sector for a while.
+Ellison, a one-time Home Depot executive who took the top job at Lowe’s in mid 2018, is trying to reshape the culture at Lowe’s, which has been a distant second to Home Depot in the sector for a while.
 Ellison has been focusing on getting Lowe’s back to the fundamentals of retailing, like making sure the right items are in stock and improving customer service.

-“Though we are only one year into a multiyear plan, we made significant progress transforming our company and believe we are well positioned to capitalize on solid demand in a healthy home improvement market,” said Ellison in a statement.
-“We are entering 2020 from a position of strength and remain confident that our focus on retail fundamentals combined with technology improvements will continue to pay dividends across the business.”
+“Though we are only one year into a multiyear plan, we made significant progress transforming our company and believe we are well positioned to capitalize on solid demand in a healthy home improvement market,” Ellison said in a statement.

+Ellison told analysts on the call that Lowe’s is rolling out new signage in its stores, the first time it changed its signing in 15 years.
+It’s also creating dedicated areas for seasonal merchandise like Halloween to make it easier for customers to shop.

+As for the website overhaul, customers will be able to check out with one click.
+They will also be able to shop by collection.
+For example, in the past, shoppers buying patio furniture would have to shop on one screen for their table and another for the chairs, Ellison said.

 Lowe’s reported fiscal fourth-quarter net income of $509 million, after reporting a loss in the same period a year earlier.

-The Mooresville, North Carolina-based company said it had profit of 66 cents per share.
+The company said it had profit of 66 cents per share.
 Earnings, adjusted for non-recurring costs, came to 94 cents per share.

 The results beat the average Wall Street estimate of 91 cents per share, based on an analyst survey by Zacks Investment Research.